plume-sig/zk-nullifier-sig/README.md

 hash_to_curve ~0.5M.
 a/b^c ~1.5 each (this is the sub circuit for the first 2 verification equations). the remaining 1.5M is probably dominated by calculating g^s and h^s.

+For the V2,
+the sha256 is 0 cost in the circuit, but is added to the verification cost.
+THis takes in-circuit constraints down to 5M and adds the sha to the verification.

 #### Hash to Curve Circom Code
 https://github.com/geometryresearch/secp256k1_hash_to_curve/